ericswpark/hugo-rawhtml/README.md

 theme = ["hugo-rawhtml", "default-theme-name"]
 ```

+# Usage

-3. Add the following snippet when you want to use raw HTML:
+Add the following snippet when you want to use raw HTML:

 ```markdown
 {{< rawhtml >}}

 <!-- Insert your HTML code here -->

 {{< /rawhtml >}}
 ```